container-job-runner/cjr/README.md

   containerPath: /folder
 ```

-**Volumes**: A storage folder that lies within Docker’s or Podman's own storage directory
+**Volumes**: Equivalent to a bind, except it utilized a storage folder that is managed by Docker or Podman.
+Volumes have three required properties and one optional properties:
 1. *type* - must be equal to `volumes`
 2. *volumeName* - name of volume
 3. *containerPath* - path on container where the volume path will be mounted to